SoftwareAG/c8y-docs/content/oee/oee-theory-bundle/calculation.md

 ![Ideal cycle time](/images/oee/theory/theory-ideal-cycle-time-formula.png)

-The quantities can be converted into each other by simply applying the exponent '-1'.
+The quantities can be converted into each other by simply applying the exponent "-1".

 ![Ideal cycle amount inverse](/images/oee/theory/theory-ideal-cycle-amount-inverse-formula.png)

 ### Potential Production Time (4)

 The Potential Production Time describes the period of time in which production is planned for the machine.
-This production time is given the adjective 'potential' and not 'ideal', since the organization defines it as a possible time period for production without any direct connection to the ideal machine.
+This production time is given the adjective "potential" and not "ideal", since the organization defines it as a possible time period for production without any direct connection to the ideal machine.

 ![Potential production time](/images/oee/theory/theory-potential-production-time-formula.png)